cyrilletuzi/angular-rx-submit/README.md

 A more complete example is available in the "Full example" section below, and a real-word example is available in the [demo app](./app-demo/src/app/app.ts).

+Also, an alternative using the form `submission` configuration is available in the "mapRxFormSubmitOptions" section below.

 ## Common issues

 ### Injection context